 - c.
-Intersect the load line. - d.
+Intersect the load line.
+With the exception of front suspension elements, locally, for the sole purpose of ensuring minimum clearance with the wheel rim at full steering lock. - d.
 Have at least one axis of symmetry, of which the larger one will be called the "major axis". - e.
-Have no dimension which exceeds 100mm, or 150mm only where a single fairing per side is used to shroud the driveshaft in addition to a suspension member, or which is more than 5mm larger than the major axis. - f.
+Have no dimension which exceeds 100mm, or 150mm only where a single fairing per side is used to shroud the driveshaft in addition to a suspension member, or which is more than 5mm larger than the major axis.

+- f.
 Up to two suspension fairings per side may be trimmed to allow the passage of the driveshaft.
 In such cases, compliance with the remainder of this Article must be demonstrated before the strictly necessary removal of any fairing material related to the passage of the driveshaft. - g.
 Have an aspect ratio no greater than 3.5:1, that being defined as the ratio of the major axis to the maximum thickness, measured in the direction normal to the major axis. - h.
 Have an incidence (defined as the angle between the major axis and Z=0 with the car at its legality ride height, as defined in Article 10.1.4.) which lies within the following ranges: - i.
-For the Front Suspension Fairings, between 10° (nose down) and 0° - For the Rear Suspension Fairings, between 10° (nose down) and -10° (nose up) - 3.14.2 Fairings of suspension members which share an attachment point will be considered by a virtual dissection into discrete components.
+For the Front Suspension Fairings, between 10° (nose down) and 0° - ii.
+For the Rear Suspension Fairings, between 10° (nose down) and -10° (nose up) - 3.14.2 Fairings of suspension members which share an attachment point will be considered by a virtual dissection into discrete components.
 Such fairings will be allowed local minimal exceptions to Article 3.14.1 (d), (g) and (h) close to the junction of the suspension members, including minimal cut outs to allow the passage of a suspension member connected inboard to the rockers defined in Article 10.4.1.
-After application of any such cut out, the resultant fairings must still seal the internal volume of the fairings from the external airstream.

-- 3.14.3 The angle between the normal to any point of the surface of a suspension fairing and a plane normal to the corresponding suspension member's load line must not exceed 15deg.
+After application of any such cut out, the resultant fairings must still seal the internal volume of the fairings from the external airstream. - 3.14.3 The angle between the normal to any point of the surface of a suspension fairing and a plane normal to the corresponding suspension member's load line must not exceed 15deg.
 Legitimate exceptions to this constraint will be accepted close to the inner and outer attachment points, or close to the junction between suspension members that share an attachment. - 3.14.4 In order to permit suspension travel while maintaining an aerodynamic seal, minimal flexible components may be fitted between the Suspension Fairings and the following components: - a.
 The Front Bodywork defined in Article 3.6. - b.
 The Tail Bodywork defined in Article 3.8. - c.
 The Wheel Bodywork defined in Article 3.13. - d.
 The gearbox case as defined in Article 9.1.7